colingeniet/tynooc/spec.md

-This is a short specification of basic game mechanics.
+This is a summary of basic game mechanics.

 # Towns